heshamm1/VEnum/README.md

 # VEnum

-Subdomain Toolkit is a Bash script designed to automate subdomain enumeration and analysis.
+VEnum is a Bash script designed to automate subdomain enumeration and analysis.
 It combines various subdomain discovery tools and processes the results to provide a comprehensive list of subdomains for a given target domain.
 The script supports various options for customization and output handling.

 ## Features